appveyor/website/src/_posts/2014-11-13-appveyor-premium-build-environment-and-new-pricing.md

 </p>

 <p>
     There is a new entry-level plan for individual developers and small teams with 1 private project and 1 concurrent job building on Azure.
-There is an upgraded "Pro" plan now with <b>unlimited</b> number of projects and <b>super-fast builds</b>.
+There is an upgraded "Pro" plan now with <strong>unlimited</strong> number of projects and <strong>super-fast builds</strong>.
 For those teams actively using AppVeyor new "Premium" plan now offers 3 concurrent jobs on fast environment.
 </p>

 <p>
-    Also, we introduce yearly pricing for "Pro" and "Premium" plans giving you <b>2 months free</b>!
+    Also, we introduce yearly pricing for "Pro" and "Premium" plans giving you <strong>2 months free</strong>!
 </p>

 <table style="width:70%;max-width:1042px;margin: 2rem auto;text-align:center;font-size: 100%;font-size:90%;" cellpadding="8" cellspacing="0" class="no-borders">